-Institutions using this approach often build an event category for each major campus calendar.
-These categories are attached to events and are used to build the event searches that are later pushed to Publisher as Feeds.
-These feeds are live, perpetually updated connections that keep your 25Live published calendars current with the data in 25Live.
+This approach often involves building an event category for each major campus calendar.
+Publisher feeds are made up of searches that can use these event categories as part of their search criteria.
+Since feeds are live and perpetually updated, your 25Live published calendars will be kept current with the data in 25Live.

 Event categories are defined in the Master Definitions → Categories → Events tab of the 25Live System Settings.
 Calendar categories are typically limited to a small number of major named calendars that face a large internal or external office (e.g., Academic Calendars, Athletics Calendars, Major Events, Student Life, etc).

-It is customary to build an Event Category named "Do Not Display on Web Calendars."
-The 25Live Publisher User can add this category to events that should not be displayed on web calendars (permanently or temporarily).
+It is customary to build an event category named "Do Not Display on Web Calendars" that the 25Live Publisher user can utilize to keep specific events from being sent to web calendars (permanently or temporarily).